Santa Rosa Junior College: Herold Mahoney Library

 The Herold Mahoney Library at SRJC's Petaluma campus originally opened its doors in the Fall of 1995.
-The library boasts a solid collection of books and periodical subscriptions, networked access to the Santa Rosa campus and to worldwide electronic information resources, and a very active library instruction and information literacy program.
 Many of the programs in SRJC's Arts & Lectures Series take place in the Mahoney Library.
 With the expansion of the Petaluma campus, the Mahoney Library has expanded to five times its original size, 35000 sqft.
 The new library building opened on June 16, 2008, the first day of summer session.

 Technology Academy

 There is a Technology Academy located on the Petaluma Campus.
-Opened in January 2009 in Telecom Valley, this unique educational program was established to meet the training needs of North Bay technology companies, offering classes and training programs to the general public and in-service training for the technology companies.
+Opened in January 2009 in Telecom Valley, this educational program was established to meet the training needs of North Bay technology companies, offering classes and training programs to the general public and in-service training for the technology companies.
 Clientele includes incumbent workers, entry-level workers, and high school co-enrollment students.

 Shone Farm

-Established in 1972, the Robert Shone Farm currently operates as a self-sustaining 365 acre farm near the Russian River, in Forestville, generating income from the sale of grapes from the College's vineyard operation as well as oat hay, oat silage, and sheep and swine operations.
+Established in 1972, the Robert Shone Farm currently operates as a self-sustaining 365 acre farm near the Russian River, in Forestville, generating income from the sale of grapes from the college's vineyard operation as well as oat hay, oat silage, and sheep and swine operations.
 A new Agriculture Pavilion was completed in 2006.
 The farm offers diversified, hands-on educational opportunities in Viticulture, Wine Studies, Equine Studies, Animal Science, Sustainable Agriculture, and Environmental Conservation.
 Produce raised in farm gardens are used in SRJC's Culinary Training Program and in a community supported agriculture program operated by students from agribusiness and sustainable agriculture programs.
 The Shone Farm Winery was established in fall 2008.

 Public Safety Training Center

-It also has a Public Safety Training Center in Windsor.
-The Public Safety Training Center was established in 1961, and currently provides coursework and field training for police officers, corrections officers, police dispatchers, seasonal park rangers, emergency medical technicians, paramedics, and firefighters.
+The Public Safety Training Center was established in Windsor in 1961, and currently provides coursework and field training for police officers, corrections officers, police dispatchers, seasonal park rangers, emergency medical technicians, paramedics, and firefighters.
 In spring 2002 the modern facility was completed on a 20 acre site in Windsor to provide in-service training for people working in public safety.
-The center is the largest provider of in-service training for law enforcement personnel north of the Golden Gate Bridge, offering traditional academic offerings, administration and classroom buildings, an emergency medical care laboratory facility, an indoor firing range, a large multipurpose building, a state-of-the-art scenario training village, and a driving instruction area with skid pad.
+The center is the largest provider of in-service training for law enforcement personnel north of the Golden Gate Bridge, offering traditional academic offerings, administration and classroom buildings, an emergency medical care laboratory facility, an indoor firing range, a large multipurpose building, a scenario training village, and a driving instruction area with skid pad.